umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Headless-Portal/index.md

 ### Edit Team

 As with the **invite member** option you are able to add new team members to your project.
+It is also possible to change the role for the team member here.
 You will also be able to remove team members from this page as well as see any pending invitations you might have sent.

-It is also here you are able to add the Technical Contact information such as Name, Email and a telephone number.
+It is also here you are able to add or edit the Technical Contact information such as Name, Email and a telephone number.

 ![Edit Team Members page](images/editTeam.png)